TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 It was difficult to understand where each piece would be installed and what it was for.
 I had to do some digging.
 The sensoCOMFORT replaces the room thermostat that controls our old boiler.
 You can set target temperatures, schedules for when the heating is on, etc.

 The sensoCOMFORT is available as a wired or wireless package.
-We'd been quoted for wireless.
+The quote was for wireless.
 We'd had problems over the years with our old boiler controls running out of batteries at the most inconvenient moments.
 I asked if we could use the hardwired version instead.
 Apparently the choice is all or nothing.
 If you go wired, you also need a comms wire between the sensoCOMFORT and the heat pump application interface, with another comms wire to the outdoor temperature sensor.

 The wireless version of the outdoor sensor is solar powered, no need for batteries.
 According to Damon the sensoCOMFORT batteries last for ages.
 He has some systems that have run for years on the original batteries.
 I agreed to go with the wireless version.